 FHIR is an international specification that covers many different contexts in healthcare (e.g., patient management, medical billing, scheduling, etc.).
 It is one of the most flexible healthcare data standards since FHIR Resources standardizes about 80% of use cases in healthcare.
 Profiling allows for coverage of the 20% of use cases that fall outside the core FHIR specifications.

 A profile is a StructureDefinition FHIR resource tailored to a specific use case.
 It is one of the main FHIR artifacts.
 A profile defines rules, extensions, and constraints for a resource.
-Therefore, profiling is the essential step in the FHIR standard implementation.
+Therefore, profiling is the essential step in the FHIR standard implementation — especially when you’re planning to build FHIR infrastructure from scratch or adapting existing systems.

 Read Also: How Australian Digital Health Is Embracing FHIR Standards